rmsairlock/Process-Hallowing/README.md

 ### 1. The Thread "Ghost" (Process Hacker)
 While monitoring the **Threads** tab in Process Hacker, I caught the exact moment of the handover.
 A new thread appeared that did not belong to the original process logic.

 The giveaway was the **Start Address.** Most legitimate threads in cmd.exe start within its own code or standard system workers.
 My hallowed thread, however, started directly at `kernel32.dll!WinExec`.
-This is an immediate red flag: a trusted process is suddenly birthing a thread directly into an execution API.
+This is an immediate red flag: a trusted process is suddenly spawning a thread directly into an execution API.